-Pensions with an increase anniversary date of 1 November 2022 were increased in accordance with the Rules of the Scheme.
-Pensions in excess of Guaranteed Minimum Pensions ('GMP') were increased at 5.0% (minimum of 3% for the Ex-Allied Domecq pensioners), with the exception of a small number of pensions which do not increase in payment.
-Post-88 GMPs were increased at 3.0%, Pre-88 GMPs were not increased, in accordance with the Scheme Rules and statutory requirements.
+Pensions with an increase anniversary date of 1 November 2023 were increased in accordance with the Rules of the Scheme.
+Pensions in excess of Guaranteed Minimum Pensions ('GMP') were increased at 5.0% p.a. (minimum of 3.0% p.a. for the Ex-Allied Domecq pensioners), with the exception of a small number of pensions which do not increase in payment.
+Post-88 GMPs were increased at 3.0% p.a., Pre-88 GMPs were not increased, in accordance with the Scheme Rules and statutory requirements.

-Pensions with an increase anniversary date of 1 May 2023 were increased in accordance with the Rules of the Scheme.
-Pensions in excess of Guaranteed Minimum Pensions ('GMP') were increased at 5% (minimum of 3% for the Ex-Allied Domecq pensioners), with the exception of a small number of pensions which do not increase in payment.
-Post-88 GMPs were increased at 3%, Pre-88 GMPs were not increased, in accordance with the Scheme Rules and statutory requirements.
+Pensions with an increase anniversary date of 1 May 2024 were increased in accordance with the Rules of the Scheme.
+Pensions in excess of Guaranteed Minimum Pensions ('GMP') were increased at 5.0% p.a. (minimum of 3.0% p.a. for the Ex-Allied Domecq pensioners), with the exception of a small number of pensions which do not increase in payment.
+Post-88 GMPs were increased at 3.0% p.a., Pre-88 GMPs were not increased, in accordance with the Scheme Rules and statutory requirements.

 There were no discretionary pension increases in the year.
 Deferred benefits are increased in line with legislation and the Scheme Rules.